 On June 16, 2014, Secretary Sally Jewell announced the award of 54 grants totaling $102.75 million.
 In addition, the grantees committed over $55 million in additional funding and in-kind contributions, for a total conservation investment of over $158 million.

 Grants were awarded to projects that assess, restore, enhance or create wetlands, beaches and other natural systems to help better protect communities and to mitigate the impacts of future storms and naturally occurring events on fish and wildlife species and habitats.

-These projects will benefit more than 210 communities and engage over 3,200 youths and veterans and more than 5,500 volunteers.
-The program will also result in more than 6,600 acres of wetlands and marshes restored or created, 225 acres of beach restored and over 216 million gallons of stormwater runoff reduced to protect communities and infrastructure from future storms, as well as to benefit fish and wildlife.
+These projects will benefit more than 210 communities and engage over 4,800 youths, veterans and volunteers.
+The program will also result in more than 8,000 acres of wetlands and marshes restored or created, 220 acres of beach restored and over 182 million gallons of stormwater runoff reduced to protect communities and infrastructure from future storms, as well as to benefit fish and wildlife.